akshayDev17/DEVELOPER-NOTES/GO-trivia/README.md

 4. Goroutines allow you to avoid having to resort to mutex locking when sharing data structures.
 5. Goroutines are multiplexed onto a small number of OS threads, rather than a 1:1 mapping.
 6. can write massively concurrent servers withouth having to resort to evented programming.

+**Some popular Applications developed in Go Language**

+- Docker: a set of tools for deploying linux containers
+- **Openshift:** a cloud computing platform as a service by Red Hat.
+- **Kubernetes:** The future of seamlessly automated deployment processes
+- **Dropbox:** migrated some of their critical components from Python to Go.
+- **Netflix:** for two part of their server architecture.
+- **InfluxDB:** is an open-source time series database developed by InfluxData.